nathallye/SalesWebMVC/README.md

 ## Seeding Service(to "populate" the database)

 - Stop IIS
-- In repository Data, create SeedingService
+- In Data repository, create SeedingService
 - In Program.cs, register SeedingService for dependency injection system
 - In Program.cs, add SeedingService as parameter of Configure method.
 Call Seed for development profile